Application for Admission Process

 - BIO 245 Introduction to Human Anatomy and Physiology (4)

 - FND 210 Medical Terminology (2)

 - PSY 120 Principles of Psychology (3)

 - STAT 150 Introduction to Statistical Analysis (3)

-It is strongly recommended that the following course or its transfer equivalent be taken before the start of the program:
+It is strongly recommended that the following course or its equivalent that will fulfill the program requirement be taken before the start of the program: